johannaleapopp/SC_FC_Coupling_Task_Personality/README.md

 ## 1. Scope

-This repository contains scripts that were used to conduct the analyses in **"Trait- Relevant Tasks Improve Personality Prediction from Structural-Functional Brain Network Coupling"** coauthored by Johanna L. Popp, Jonas A. Thiele, Joshua Faskowitz, Caio Seguin, Olaf Sporns and Kirsten Hilger (doi: will be updated after publication).
+This repository contains scripts that were used to conduct the analyses in **"Trait-Relevant Tasks Improve Personality Prediction from Structural-Functional Brain Network Coupling"** coauthored by Johanna L. Popp, Jonas A. Thiele, Joshua Faskowitz, Caio Seguin, Olaf Sporns and Kirsten Hilger (doi: will be updated after publication).
 In brief, we investigated the relationship between the Big Five Personality traits and structural-functional brain network coupling (SC-FC coupling) operationalized